ontology standards

 What are ontology standards?

-Domains with large amounts of data often structure their knowledge using machine-readable frameworks, guidelines and languages that are called ontologies.
-Once standardised, ontologies enable data to flow freely between different systems and domains.
+Domains with large amounts of data often structure their knowledge with commonly used frameworks, guidelines and languages called ontology standards.
+These machine-readable standards enable data to flow freely between different systems and domains, improving the performance of AI services.

-Ontology standards need to achieve broad consensus among domain experts before they are adopted.
-They serve to improve the performance of AI services, and enable better collaboration between teams by setting out agreed definitions of key vocabulary.
+Ontology standards need to achieve broad consensus among domain experts before they are adopted and reused.

 What are the benefits of ontology standards?

 Ontology standards help systems to work smoothly together, which is referred to as interoperability.
-They make it easier to re-use ontologies for different projects.
-They also ensure that key words have the same meanings across different systems, tools, and domains, which is known as semantic consistency.
+They make it easier to reuse ontologies for different projects.
+They also ensure that key words (controlled vocabulary) have the same meanings across different systems, tools, and domains, which is known as semantic consistency.
 This reduces the risk of misunderstandings, especially among multidisciplinary or multinational teams.

 Standards help make ontologies scalable and maintainable.
 Applications such as data integration, AI-driven knowledge discovery, and cross-disciplinary research all depend on ontology standards.
 A 2024 study published in Advanced Engineering Materials explored how ontology standards improve the quality of intelligent systems in materials science.